-ASU Police Department
+A.S.U.
+Police Department Command Staff

-Chief John Fields, Jr.
+Chief of Police John Fields, Jr.

-John Fields, Jr. currently serves as the Chief of Police at Albany State University.
-Chief Fields accepted the Assistant Chief of Police position at the Albany State University Police Department in 2007 and accepted the Chief of Police position at the A.S.U.P.D. in 2011.
+John Fields, Jr. currently serve as the Chief of Police at Albany State University.
+Chief Fields accepted the Assistant Chief of Police position at the Albany State University Police Department in 2007 and accepted the Chief of Police positon at the A.S.U.P.D. in 2011.
 Before joining the staff of Albany State, he was employed by the Dougherty County Sheriff's Department for 15 years, most recently as the Jail Operation's Commander.
 He also served in the Armed Forces as a member of the United States Army during Operation Desert Storm, receiving a certificate of Commendation for valiant service in addition to numerous other service and citizenship awards.
-Throughout his career, his public service exceeds a time period of 24 years.
+Throughout his career, his public service exceeds t time period of 24 years.

 Chief Fields has conducted and participated in numerous training and professional development workshops.
-He is also a member of varied professional organizations including the Sheriff's Associations, the Georgia Association of Chiefs of Police, and the American Jail Association.
+He is also a member of varied professional organizations including the Sheriff's Associations, the Georgia Association of Chief of Police, and the American Jail Association.

 Chief Fields volunteers with and has been honored by various law enforcement and civic organizations; being named one of Albany's "Forty under Forty" in 2007 by the Albany Herald.
 He is known for his love of cooking and has also been recognized as the Herald's "Cook of the Week".

-Assistant Chief Gregory L. Elder
+Assistant Chief of Police Gregory Elder

-Major CaDedria Hill
+Major of Police CaDedria Hill

 Major Hill has a very diverse history in law enforcement that ranges in areas such as Detention, Communications, Record Maintenance, Audit Preparation, Criminal Apprehension, Supervision, and Reformation.